PART 6

 “Hit that ball and imagine using your pelvis to shovel it up using your core.
 Use your core and lift it.
 Shovel it up with that core!”

-Total command across the bag.
+The Result: Total command across the bag.
 By letting the right segment of your core fire at the right time, your swing remains strong, stable, and repeatable.
 You have moved from fourteen different swings to one unified engine.

 Peer-reviewed research showing how core activation drives all golf clubs, affecting swing mechanics, sequencing, and energy transfer from driver to putter.